fastly/compute-js-static-publish/README.md

 ## Migrating

-If you've updated your project to 3.0.0 or newer of `@fastly/compute-js-static-publish`, and it was scaffolded a version of this tool older than 3.0.0, you'll need to either re-scaffold your project, or make some changes to your application.

-If you wish to modify your application, make the following changes:
+To update `@fastly/compute-js-static-publish` to a new major version, we recommend that you re-scaffold your application.
+However, we know that's not always possible, so the following is provided to help you overcome any breaking changes.

 * `webpack.config.js`

-  * Add a new `externals` array to the bottom if it doesn't exist already, and add the following entry:
+  * Starting `v3.0.0`, we depend on `v1.0.0` of the `js-compute` library.
+You'll need to add a new `externals` array to the bottom if it doesn't exist already, and add the following entry:

     ```javascript
     module.exports = {